Ognjen Vukojević

-Ognjen Vukojević (born 20 December 1983) is a Croatian football manager and former professional player.
+Ognjen Vukojević (born 20 December 1983) is a Croatian football manager and former professional football defender.
 He is currently the manager of the Croatia national under-20 team, an assistant manager of Ukrainian Premier League club Dynamo Kyiv, and a scout of the Croatia national team.

+Vukojević's playing career spanned 15 years across football clubs in Croatia, Belgium, Ukraine, Russia and Austria, as well as seven years with his national team, representing Croatia at two UEFA European Championships and the 2014 FIFA World Cup.

 Club career

 Early career

 Vukojević started to play football at Mladost Ždralovi and moved to NK Bjelovar before joining NK Varteks Varaždin in 1996, where he would play until 2002, when, after finishing his youth years, he was released by the club.

 After a season back at NK Bjelovar, Vukojević started his professional career at Slaven Belupo in 2003.
 He moved to Belgian side Lierse S.K. in 2005, but was not given a chance to prove his talent at the club and decided to return to Croatia in December 2005, signing with Dinamo Zagreb.

 Dinamo Zagreb

 Vukojević made his debut for Dinamo Zagreb in their 3–0 win at home to Međimurje on 4 March 2006.
 During the 2006–07 season, he established himself as a regular at the club and was often nicknamed "Dinamo's Gattuso" because of his style of play.

 In the autumn of 2006, Vukojević also made six European appearances for Dinamo Zagreb, appearing in all of their four UEFA Champions League qualifiers against Ekranas and Arsenal as well as both of their matches against Auxerre in the first round of the UEFA Cup.
 He scored one goal in Dinamo's 5–2 win at home to Ekranas.

 In the first part of the 2007–08 season, Vukojević appeared in all of Dinamo Zagreb's 12 European matches that season, making six appearances in the UEFA Champions League qualifying and further six in the UEFA Cup.
 He scored one goal apiece in Dinamo's home matches against Domžale and Werder Bremen in the UEFA Champions League qualifying as well as both of their goals in the UEFA Cup group stage, netting the equaliser in a 2–1 away defeat at Brann and the opening goal in a 1–1 away draw at Rennes.

 In 2007–08, he also had a successful season for Dinamo Zagreb in the Prva HNL, scoring 11 goals in 29 league appearances as the club won their third consecutive league title.
 During his time at Dinamo Zagreb, the club also won two consecutive Croatian Football Cup titles.